vinodMS/databees-mobile/README.md

 Run
 ----------

-Use the Databees.apk to install and run the application on your mobile device.
+Use the Databees.apk found under the root directory to install and run the application on your mobile device.

 Installing
 ----------